subframe7536/electron-incremental-update/README.md

 1. setup `nativeModuleEntryMap` option
 2. Manually copy the native binaries in `postBuild` callback
 3. Exclude all the dependencies in `electron-builder`'s config
-4. call the native functions with `loadNativeModuleFromEntry` in your code
+4. call the native functions with `requireNative` in your code

 #### Example